JoelKanyi/mkulima/README.md

 # mkulima

-A new Flutter project to combine what I have learned about Flutter
+A new Flutter project to combine what I have learned so far about Flutter

 🚧 Work in Progress 👷‍♂️ 🏗